-We have used the work of the Ernst & Young Global Member firm in France which operated under our instructions and performed the work for all French entities in scope.
+We have used the work of the KPMG member firm in France which operated under our instructions and performed the work ourself on the Dutch entity's company financial statements and on some specific topics of the French entities in scope.
 The Netherlands group engagement team was in close contact with management and the auditors of the in-scope components.
-We reviewed the audit files of the component auditor and determined the sufficiency and appropriateness of the work performed.
-Our procedures on the full and specific scope components represent approximately 98% of the total group revenues, gross margin and total assets.
-On other component entities we performed analytical and other procedures.
+We reviewed both the reporting from and the audit files of the component auditor and determined the sufficiency and appropriateness of the work performed.